 Echinacea -Elderberry Syrup-Anise Seed Blend

 You will need to purchase each of these products separately, and then mix them in equal parts (1/3 each) into a clean glass bottle.
 A medicine bottle with a dropper is ideal.
 This blend can be given preventatively starting during the season your child is most apt to ear infections, or at the start of an upper respiratory or ear infection.
-For prevention I give 1-2 teaspoons daily for children 2 and over (1/2-1/2 of that for babies), and or an acute infection, I give ¼-1 teaspoon 3-4 times daily, depending on severity.
+For prevention I give 1-2 teaspoons daily for children 2 and over (1/2 of that dose for babies), and or an acute infection, I give ¼-1 teaspoon 3-4 times daily, depending on severity.
 Continue at the preventative dose several times a week after all symptoms have cleared to prevent relapse.
 This product will stay good for a couple of years if stored in a cool, dark area.
 For babies under 1, make sure the Elderberry syrup is made without honey.

 If your little one isn’t improving, or is getting worse, you can always start conventional treatment!
 But you might be delighted to find that you don’t need to!